 What is the NOC?

 The NOC is used to classify different occupations in Canada.
 It is used for a variety of purposes.
 And you can use the NOC to gain information about your profession in Canada, including wages and job outlook.

 There are a number of different NOC codes for engineering.
 So be sure to select the NOC that best describes your experience.
 Find your NOC here.

-Factors that determine an engineer salary in Canada:
+Factors that determine an engineering salary in Canada:

 1. Engineering type and job title